 If you haven’t read it yet and don’t have $75 to spend on a real ivy, you might want to read it here.

 There were tales of woe about ivy plants that didn’t make it and ivy plants that shriveled and turned brown and went to meet their maker.

-Keeping an ivy alive and green and ready to take on the coat hangers of the world…. is really so simple.
+Keeping an ivy alive and green and ready to take on the coat hangers of the world can be a little bit challenging.

 And I don’t know why it works.

 How to keep your ivy fresh and free of spider mites